golopupinsky/golopupinsky.github.io/_posts/2014-9-13-Circular-Slider.md

 (image borrowed from aforementioned SO thread)

-The [slider](https://github.com/golopupinsky/CircularSlider) we were working at now looks like this
+The [slider](https://github.com/golopupinsky/CircularSlider) we were working at looks like this

 ![]({{ site.baseurl }}/images/circular-slider.png)